angelochillemix/pmi-users-sync/README.txt

 1. Setup the 'PMI-ID Priority' setting to set the overwrite priority.
 If you'd like to prioritize the PMI-ID from PMI then tick the checkbox
 1. Set the Excel file which contains the PMI members list extraction
 1. Check from the 'PMI-Users' plugin page if the users are loaded from the Excel file.
 The same file will be used by the WP Cron to weekly synchronize the PMI-IDs
+// TODO #8 Improve the post installation steps as plugin setup

 ## Frequently Asked Questions